Description

 Using this definition on our asset we see for example:

-• The maximum reduction from previous high over 5 years of Yahoo is -48.9 days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum drop from peak to valley over 5 years of Yahoo is -48.9 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: